 Also storing your backups in different locations would help spread out the number of available backup copies.
 Like if a dedicated backup hard drive failed then you could still have remote backups saved on a different service that wouldn’t be affected.
 Think of it like not putting all your eggs in one basket!
 For more information on good backup practices, see Best Practices: Developing a Backup Plan.

 Hopefully, you gained something useful from this article!
-If you or a friend is in the market for a web host, feel free to talk to a Liquid Web tech by phone or in a chat 24 hours a day!
-Thanks for reading!
+If you or a friend is in the market for a fully managed WordPress hosting service, feel free to talk to a representative from our sister brand, Nexcess.

 Our Sales and Support teams are available 24 hours by phone or e-mail to assist.